zeromake/quasar/docs/src/pages/quasar-cli-vite/developing-ssr/ssr-context.md

   req,        // Express.js object
   res,        // Express.js object
-  $q,         // The Quasar's $q Object state,      // The Vuex state (ONLY if using the Vuex store)
+  $q,         // The Quasar's $q Object

   nonce,      // (optional to set it yourself)
               // The global "nonce" attribute to use